Speed display program

 Speed display units are not suitable for all locations within our road network.

 When a location is suggested, Council undertakes a site assessment to determine if the location is suitable for a speed display unit.
-Factors considered in the site assessment process include:
+Some factors considered in the site assessment process include:

 - Visual impact on adjacent residents.